gtpoint/alx-low_level_programming/README.md

-# Low-Level Programming - Data Structures, Algorithms
+# alx-Low-Level Programming - Data Structures And Algorithms

 This repository contains programs written for the low-level programming and algorithm track at Alx program.
 In these projects, I learned about data structures, algorithms, and other low-level programming concepts while working in the C language.
 The specific list of projects contained follows: